LucHermitte/lh-tags/README.md

    automatically generated from updated tag files:
    - `0`    : never, use `CTRL-X_ts` instead.
    - `1`    : always
-   - `"all"`: only when tags are regenerated forthe whole project, never when a file is saved.
+   - `"all"`: only when tags are regenerated for the whole project, never when a file is saved.

    Indeed, updating spellfile may be very long on some projects, and we may not wish to see this task automated.
  * `(bg):tags_to_spellfile` has been deprecated.
 See `lh#tags#ignore_spelling()` instead.
  * `(bg):tags_options.run_in_bg` ; set to 1 by default, if |+job|s are supported.
    Tells to execute `<Plug>CTagsUpdateCurrent` and `<Plug>CTagsUpdateAll` in background (through |+job| feature).

    This option is best set in your `.vimrc`.
 If you want to change or toggle its value, you'd best use the menu `Project->Tags->Generate` when running gvim, or the `:Toggle` command:

    ```vim
    :Toggle ProjectTagsGenerate